 An experienced installer can move fast and has the tools and knowledge required to manage unexpected situations.
-Furthermore, installation by a qualified professional can help ensure your carpet is covered by the manufacturer warranty in case you have a problem.
-A professional installer will have a broad range of equipment to work with, here are a few items you’re sure to see if you watch the installation process:
+Furthermore, installation by a qualified professional can help ensure your carpet is covered by the manufacturer's warranty in case you have a problem.
+A professional installer will have a broad range of equipment to work with.
+Here are a few items you’re sure to see if you watch the installation process!

 Getting Ready for Your Carpet Installation

 Preparation is important for a successful carpeting installation.
-You should consult with you’re Gregory’s Carpet & Flooring specialist for full instructions, but there are steps you can take to help the process go smoothly.
+While you should consult with your Gregory’s Carpet & Flooring specialist for full instructions, there are steps you can take to help the process go smoothly.

 During & After Your Carpet Installation

 An adult member of your household should be present to greet the installation crew when they arrive.
 This person needs to be at least 18 years old and should be able to direct the installers to the job site.
 In order to ensure everyone’s safety and to help the job go smoothly, keep small children and pets away from the work area until the work is complete.
-Your lead installer can answer any questions you may have about the finished product and can make recommendations for when and how to begin using your new carpet.
+Your lead installer can answer any questions you may have about the finished product and can make recommendations on caring for your new carpet.